fidelity/kconnect/docs/book/src/commands/configure.md

   # Display the configuration as json
   kconnect configure --output json

-  # Set the configuration from a local file
+  # Create a set of user configurations from a local file
   kconnect configure -f ./defaults.yaml

-  # Set the configuration from a remote location via HTTP
+  # Create a set of user configurations from a remote location via HTTP
   kconnect configure -f https://mycompany.com/config.yaml

-  # Set the congigiration from stdin
+  # Create a set of user configirations from stdin
   cat ./config.yaml | kconnect configure -f -

 ```